-10 Multi-agency working
+Section 10 - Multi-agency working

-In all HUET schools have a pivotal role to play in multi-agency safeguarding arrangements.
-Each ASC ensures that HUET schools contribute to multi-agency working in line with statutory guidance Working Together to Safeguard Children.
+In our school we have a pivotal role to play in multi-agency safeguarding arrangements.
+Our ASC ensures that we will contribute to multi-agency working in line with statutory guidance Working Together to Safeguard Children

-In all HUET schools the leaders, ASC members and trustees understand the local safeguarding arrangements and work with partners from Worcestershire Children's safeguarding partnership WSCP to safeguard and promote the welfare of local children, including identifying and responding to their needs.
-The Worcestershire children first (WCF) safeguarding lead (Denise Hannibal) runs a steering group which makes all schools/colleges aware of developments in local safeguarding.
-The HUET follows the local arrangements and local protocol, assessment, policies and procedures.
+In our school our leaders/ASC/trustees understand our local safeguarding arrangements and work with partners from Worcestershire Children's safeguarding partnership WSCP to safeguard and promote the welfare of local children, including identifying and responding to their needs.
+The Worcestershire children first (WCF) Head teacher safeguarding steering group who is represented by all phases of education are part of our WSCP and make all schools/colleges aware and follow the local arrangements for local protocol and assessment policies and procedures.
+We are also prepared to supply information as requested by the safeguarding partners.